In search of tigers but only found some mating hyenas - much rarer!

 We were tired and hungry when we got back to the resort, so it was a treat to use the fabulous shower in our tent and take some breakfast.
-As we were in such an exotic location and due our bodies being bashed and bumped on the safaris we decided to book ourselves in for a couples’ massage in the evening.
+As we were in such an exotic location and due to our bodies being bashed and bumped on the safaris we decided to book ourselves in for a couples’ massage in the evening.

-In the afternoon we had a second safari lined up.
-We were traveling with the same English family we had met in the morning, minus the mum who was not feeling so well, and a young local man who just enjoyed coming to the park to take photos of tigers.
+In the afternoon we had our second safari lined up.
+We were travelling with the same English family we had met in the morning, minus the mum who was not feeling so well, and a young local man who just enjoyed coming to the park to take photos of tigers.
 He shared some of his photos with us during the journey (he also has a website where he posts the pictures to).
-The sector of park we covered on this safari took us over mountainous ridges into a lush valley with more water, including a large wetland area.
+The sector of the park we covered on this safari took us over mountainous ridges into a lush valley with more water, including a large wetland area.
 If we thought the morning’s trek had been bumpy, this was even more so.
 The evening’s massage loomed large in our minds!
 There was again plenty to see in terms of antelopes, deer and more alligators.
-For a second time we were to be disappointed with the tiger viewing opportunities, so there was nothing more to be done than head back to the resort for a shower, dinner and a massage.
+For a second time, we were to be disappointed with the tiger viewing opportunities, so there was nothing more to be done than head back to the resort for a shower, dinner and a massage.
 There was still a final safari trip tomorrow to finally break our tiger duck!

 Once we got back to the resort we just about had enough time for a shower, pack away our things and get a quick bite to eat.